section-engineering-education/engineering-education/content/articles/create-a-nextjs-blog-using-typescript-and-notion-api/index.md

 ![single_post_page](/engineering-education/create-a-nextjs-blog-using-typescript-and-notion-api/single-post-page.png)

+### Conclusion
 This guide helped the reader set up a notion database.
-We then used the set-up and ran it with Next.js.
+We then used the database with Next.js.

 Check this project on this [GitHub](https://github.com/kimkimani/nextjs-blog-app-using-typescript-and-notion) repository.